xgascon/P7_Groupomania/README.md

 Go to the folder "<folder_name>/Front-end" and run "npm install" and run "npm run serve".

-## To launch the Back-end that runs on the localhost 3000 :
+## To launch the Back-end that uses MySQL (prerequesite) and runs on the localhost 3000 :

   1/ Go to the folder "<folder_name>/Back-end" and create a file '.env' in which you write :
 <br>DB_HOST=(ex.localhost)